 Over time, the sun's ultraviolet (UV) light damages certain fibers in the skin called elastin.
 The breakdown of elastin fibers causes the skin to sag, stretch, and lose its ability to snap back after stretching.
 The skin also bruises and tears more easily and takes longer to heal.
 So while sun damage may not show when you're young, it will later in life.

 Nothing can completely undo sun damage, although the skin can sometimes repair itself.
 Lasers can also help reverse some of the damage.
-So, it's never too late to begin protecting yourself from sun exposure and skin cancer.
-You can delay changes associated with aging by staying out of the sun, covering up, wearing a hat, and making a habit of using sunscreen with zinc oxide as a physical blocker and an SPF of 30 or more.
+It's never too late to begin protecting yourself from sun exposure and skin cancer.
+You can delay changes associated with aging by staying out of the sun and making a habit of using sunscreen with zinc oxide as a physical blocker and an SPF of 30 or more.
 A sunscreen with iron oxide blocks visible light (that leads to pigmentation problems) and blue light (that causes skin aging, similar to UVA light).
 Also, wear clothing to cover skin exposed to the sun, such as long-sleeved shirts, pants, broad-brimmed hats, and sunglasses.

 Gravity, facial movement, and sleep position are the secondary factors that contribute to changes in the skin.
 When the skin loses its elasticity, gravity causes drooping of the eyebrows and eyelids, looseness and fullness under the cheeks and jaw (jowls and "double chin"), and longer ear lobes.